 There has been very strong interest from global satellite operators to ensure satellite service using 3GPP NTN to be more aligned with spectrum conditions, regulatory and TN-NTN ecosystem.
 Therefore, due to the above reason, it is necessary to define the range of UL 2000 MHz -2020 MHz and DL 2180 MHz -2200 MHz as a separate band for E-UTRA IoT-NTN band.

 It should be noted that this range is the same LTE Band 23.
-It is beneficial to leverage the coexistence study and work done on band 23 as much as possible when defining this range for E-UTRA IoT-NTN band.
+It may be beneficial to leverage the coexistence study and work done on band 23 when defining this range for E-UTRA IoT-NTN band.

 The aim of this spectrum WID is to add support for a new FDD E-UTRA IoT-NTN band with the 2000-2020 MHz UL and 2180-2200 MHz DL.